Role models like him don’t come along too often: Twitter mourns hockey legend Balbir Singh’s death

 Singh scored five goals in the 1952 Olympics final in a 6-1 win over the Netherlands, a record for most goals by an individual in an Olympic hockey final that stands to date.

-He also coached the Indian hockey team to gold at the 1975 Olympics and bronze in 1971 Games.
+He also coached the Indian hockey team to gold at the 1975 World Cup and bronze in 1971 edition.

 His death left the nation mourning a huge loss and tributes poured in on Twitter.